PawSitu/PawSitu/README.md

 Welcome to my GitHub profile!

 ## 👨‍💻 About Me
+I am Software Engineer Intern at Visa

-I am third-year student of Computer Science and Applied Mathematics at the Silesian University of Technology.
+I am also fourth-year student of Computer Science and Applied Mathematics at the Silesian University of Technology.
 - 💡 Passionate about programming and software development
 - 🎯 Interested in building useful and efficient applications
 - 📚 Constantly learning new technologies